RetroReversing/retroReversing/pages/gameboy/GameboyDevelopmentKitHardware.md

 <img src="/public/ZAgzBlXrARIEyn2KnTa4g_img_3.jpg" class="wow slideInLeft postImage" />
 <img src="/public/ZAgzBlXrARIEyn2KnTa4g_img_4.jpg" class="wow slideInLeft postImage" />
 <div markdown="1">
-  The Integrated Circuit Emulator or ICE was developed for the original Gameboy (DMG) and allowed developers to debug issues effecting their games, set breakpoints and inspect memory.
-This is also known as the Program development system but information on exactly how it was used is sparse.
+  The **Integrated Circuit Emulator** or ICE was developed for the original Gameboy (DMG) and allowed developers to debug issues effecting their games, set breakpoints and inspect memory.
+This is also known as the **Program development system** (confirmation needed) but information on exactly how it was used is sparse.
 </div>
 </section>